platus-xyz/poseidon2/README.md

 A high-performance, pure TypeScript implementation of the **Poseidon2** hash function over the **BN254 scalar field**, optimized for zero-knowledge proof systems.

----

-## Overview

-**Poseidon2** is a modern algebraic hash function designed specifically for ZK systems like SNARKs, STARKs, Plonk, and Halo2.
+It is a modern algebraic hash function designed specifically for ZK systems like SNARKs, STARKs, Plonk, and Halo2.
 Unlike SHA-256 or Keccak, it operates directly over finite fields, making it significantly more efficient inside arithmetic circuits.

 ---